Contents

 A well-funded B2B SaaS company could theoretically have a payback period many times longer and still be a picture of fiscal health.
 But some funded founders nonetheless adopt a scarcity mindset.
 This can be prudent; it’s important to maximize return on investment.
 But it can also lead to self-defeating short-sightedness.
 A founder who’s always fretting about their payback period, despite having ample funds at their disposal, probably isn’t very confident in their service and isn’t likely to devote appropriate spending to marketing.
 The result is a perpetual negative feedback loop: Fearing that the market won’t reward them, the founder is likely to lose share in it.

-If you want to learn about how our team can help your company arrive at the right marketing budget, you can contact us here.
+If you want to learn about how our team can help your company arrive at the right marketing budget, you can get your Free Marketing Plan here.

 What you should do now